 Once you have determined that you should consult an attorney, how do you go about finding one?
 You should get several names and talk to at least two different attorneys before selecting the one who seems best suited to your needs.

 You should consult with an attorney who specializes in employment or labor law.
 An attorney practicing in any other area, no matter how competent, won't have the experience you need to prove your claim.
 Employment law is a highly specialized and an ever-changing area of the law with significant gray areas.
 Retain someone who has represented individual employees, not employers.

-For more information on potential sources for employment lawyers, see the Workplace Fairness attorney directory:
+For more information on potential sources for employment lawyers, see the Workplace Fairness employment attorney directory.